|

 Here is a picture of a man blowing/playing Oja music with Wooden Flute.

 Oraifite is reputed for playing oja music and formerly every male adult must have one as women have ichakilikpo.
-There are grades of oja, oja okpu, oja otosi, oja

-in Izu Okika dance by men.
 Used for the dance of Mpete or Unyaka which is women's dance

 which Agbogho mmuo mimics in her dance.

-The masquerade was lead by the man who tied palm-frond around his forehead.
-The appearance of the masquerade frightened the people and they ran back.
 I tried as much as I could to see that I was standing on a position

 where nobody would obstruct my view.
 I watched with interest.

-The Masquerade was a man wearing a pair of trousers and shirt sewn in different pattern and style.
 The head was covered with a decorated carved painted wood.
-Around the waist was a tied painted fiber from raffia palms.
-Around the wrist, ankle and knee joints were tied some locally made small bells.
+Around the waist was a tied painted fibre from raffia palms.

 Here are pictures of a Police (comic Mask) from Umuddisi-Irefi and Agbogho Mmuo

 These made the dancing of the masquerade very interesting.
 It had a fan made of palm fronds in one hand and a metal painted staff.
-Around the staff were small bells.

-It danced very well, guided by the sounds of the flute.
-The masquerade was not pursuing anybody and people watched with interest.
 As the dancing was going on people continued throwing money at the masquerade.
-It was the duty of the man with raffia bag to be collecting the money.
+It was the duty of the man with raffia bag to be

 After some hours of dancing, the men went in with the masquerade.
 Here everything ended and everyone went away.
-The day was very interesting because of the masquerade, which kept dancing, and entertaining people.

 Here is a picture of Olichalu Oku from Isingwu